 1. Best Crossbows For The Money: Excalibur Matrix Grizzly

 Excalibur might as well say they make tanks that shoot arrows.
 If you buy one of their crossbows, it’s worth it because you’ll have it until you can’t hunt any longer.
 They are a premium brand and they command a premium price.

 It follows the designs of Excalibur of being light, fast and powerful but it makes some concessions to bring the price down.
-The features they didn’t sacrifice is the speed, it shoots at 305 FPS and 11.5″ power stroke.
+But they didn’t sacrifice on speed, it shoots at 305 FPS and 11.5″ power stroke.

-It weighs at an awesome 5.5 lbs, it’s slim and trim where it counts.
-There’s plenty of power for hunting just about anything that walks, and with its size and weight there’s nowhere you can’t take it.
+It weighs an awesome 5.5 lbs, it’s slim and trim where it counts.
+There’s plenty of power for hunting just about anything that walks.
+And with its size and weight, there’s nowhere you can’t take it.